 Back to top

 Did you enjoy it?

 I loved it, but the timing wasn’t great – that was when we had the collapse of the finance industry, so that was difficult as the money didn’t go as far.
-I love LA, I have a relationship with it and I hope to work there in future.
-One of my mentors is Barry Spikings, the award-winning producer of the Deer Hunter.
+I love LA, I have a relationship with it and I hope to work there in the future.
+One of my mentors is Barry Spikings, the Oscar-winning producer of the Deer Hunter.

 Can you end up with too many schemes, in the sense that it’s not actually effecting proper change?

 That’s what’s good about what Film Fatales do.
 Nothing to do with the BFI, or anything government, just passionate people getting together and working together, people in the same position, and it’s all from members direct.
 All the great institutions, BAFTA, you look at United Artists, who started that – Charlie Chaplin.
 You know, it’s focusing on what you want rather than what you don’t want.
 That’s my way of doing things.

 Breakthrough Brits was fantastic for me, which was National Lottery-funded.
 But you do need the BFI to be aware and keep coming back to the table, asking: who are the people still not getting those opportunities?

 I worked for Time Warner for a long time, and was a founding member of their European diversity council.
 In 2004 I went along to a diversity forum of media people, and Marcia Williams from the UK Film Council was there.
 15 years on and we’re only now as an industry starting to do the things we were discussing then.
 Onward!

 Find out more at Bliss! the movie on Facebook or Buy/rent Bliss! on digital download from amazon uk